Nightmares vs. Night Terrors: What’s the Difference?

 “Night terrors can be very upsetting for parents, but they are usually not a reason for concern.
 Your child will fall asleep as soon as the episode is over,” says Dr. Remba.
 “The fright of a night terror will probably persist more for parents who have watched their child experience it than your child, who will not remember it in the morning.”

-- Make sure child cannot hurt himself, gently restrain if he tries to get out of bed
+- Making sure he or she cannot hurt themselves, gently restraining them if they try to get out of bed

-- Keep the child’s room safe by picking up toys on the floor before they fall asleep
+- Keeping the child’s room safe by picking up toys on the floor before they fall asleep

 “The best thing parents can do during a night terror is to wait it out,” says Dr. Remba.